 My last full day in South Africa finished off with a bang.
 I may not be much of a wine connoisseur, but at the same time I couldn’t think of a better way to spend my last day in the country than driving around Stellenbosch, sampling wines, and eating braai, chocolates and biltong.
 Mention food and drink and I’m there!

-After 3 weeks of fast-paced backpacking, Sam and I were craving a relaxed day to indulge in a few earthly pleasures, so we joined Wine Flies Wine Tours for an outing that would have made Bacchus very, very proud.
+After 3 weeks of fast-paced backpacking across South Africa, Sam and I were craving a relaxed day to indulge in a few earthly pleasures, so we joined Wine Flies Wine Tours for an outing that would have made Bacchus very, very proud.

 The morning started off with a visit to Fairview, where we sampled 6 different wines paired with different cheeses.
 Now, I may not know much about wine, but I’m a huge cheese enthusiast, so the morning was off to a great start in my books.

 We sampled Sauvignon Blanc with Camembert, Chenin Blanc with Feta, Viognier with Cambazola, Mourvèdre with a White Rock cranberry cheese that tasted more like cheesecake, and a few more pairings that delighted my taste buds.

 From there, we continued on to Muratie, which was perhaps the most historic looking vineyard we visited that day.

 Muratie felt frozen in time – crooked rooms filled with antique furniture, cobwebs draped across stained glass windows, and walls filled with paintings by one of its former owners.
 These were just a few of the details that added to its charm.